Fully local Reshetikhin-Turaev theories: Introduction

 \subsection{Acknowledgements.}

-We had many fruitful conversations on this topic with Mike Hopkins; in particular, the role of the Pontrjagin dual $\bI_{\bC^\times}$ of the sphere was flagged by him.
-Over the years, we had useful exchanges with Chris Douglas and Andr\'e Henriques on the topic of Chern-Simons theory, and we also benefitted from conversations with Theo Johnson-Freyd and lectures by David Reutter about universal targets for TQFTs.
+We had many fruitful conversations on this topic with Mike Hopkins, who taught us the role of the Pontrjagin dual $\bI_{\bC^\times}$ of the sphere.
+Over the years, we had useful exchanges with Chris Douglas and Andr\'e Henriques on the topic of Chern-Simons theory.
+Although our project predates those, we also benefitted from lectures Theo Johnson-Freyd and David Reutter on universal targets for TQFTs.
 Noah Snyder gave us patient accounts of the issues surrounding the invariance conjectures from \cite{dsps}.
-Repeated questions by several colleagues (Alexei Kitaev, Milo Moses, Nivedita, Nikita Sopenko) led to our~\S\ref{Qp1}, where we lift the central charge to~$\bC$.
-The third author has presented early versions of this work on several occasions, most recently at the November~2022 Annual Meeting of our Simons Collaboration.
+Repeated questions by several colleagues (Alexei Kitaev, Milo Moses, Nivedita, Nikita Sopenko) led us to lift the central charge to~$\bC$ by means of $\bC p_1$-tangential structures in \S\ref{Qp1}.
+The third author presented early versions of this work on several occasions, most recently at the 2022 Annual Meeting of our Simons Collaboration.

 All authors were funded by the Simons Collaboration on Global Categorical Symmetries.
 DSF was partially supported by National Science Foundation grant DMS-2005286.
 This work was performed in part at Aspen Center for Physics, which is supported by NSF grant PHY-2210452.
 We also thank the Harvard Center of Mathematical Sciences and Applications for its support.
-CS acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Centers SFB 1085 Higher invariants - 224262486 and SFB 1624 Higher structures, moduli spaces and integrability - 506632645.
+CS acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Centers SFB 1085: Higher invariants--224262486 and SFB: 1624 Higher structures, moduli spaces and integrability--506632645.